 (1) Was legally adopted while under the age of 16 (or under the age of 18, if this is the sibling of a child adopted under 16 who meets the requirements of INA 101(b)(1)(E)); and

-(2) Has been in the legal custody of, and resided with, the adopting parent(s) for at least two years, provided that no natural parent of any such adopted child must thereafter, by virtue of such parentage, be accorded any right, privilege or status.
+(2) Has been in the legal custody of, and resided with, the adopting parent(s) for at least two years, if no natural parent of any such adopted child must thereafter, by virtue of such parentage, be accorded any right, privilege, or status.

 b.
-See 9 FAM 502.3-2(B) for additional information on the immigrant visa IR-2 adopted child classification.
+See 9 FAM 502.3-2(B) for additional information on the IV IR-2 adopted child classification.

 9 FAM 102.8-2(H) Orphan

 a.
 There are three key elements in the “orphan” definition:

 (1) The child is under the age of 16 at the time a petition is filed on their behalf (or under the age of 18 if adopted or to be adopted together with a natural sibling under the age of 16) and is unmarried and under the age of 21 at the time of petition and visa adjudication;